urban/swipe-pane/Readme.md

 # SwipePane

   Swipe component with touch support, for image or any other content.
 Based on code from [component/swipe](https://github.com/component/swipe).
+Try it out the [demo](http://github.com/urban/swipe-pane/) in your browser or on your device.

 ## Installation